finos/common-domain-model/documentation/source/documentation.rst

 .. code-block:: Haskell

  type State:
    closedState ClosedState (0..1)
    positionState PositionStatusEnum (0..1)

 *ClosedState*.

 In the case when a trade is closed, it is necessary to record that closure as part of the trade state.

-For instance in a full novation scenario, the initial state is a single ``TradeState`` and the resulting state is two ``TradeState``s.
+For instance in a full novation scenario, the initial state is a single ``TradeState`` and the resulting state is two ``TradeState``.
 The first resulting ``TradeState`` represents a new contract, which is the same as the original but where one of the parties has been changed, and the second resulting ``TradeState`` is the original contract, now marked as *closed*.

 The ``ClosedState`` data type (enclosed within ``State``) captures this closed state and defines the reason for closure.